Fandom: "Law & Order", "NYPD Blue"

 "I just followed the sound of the loudest Alabama accent I heard since I

 left Texas."
 Carmichael chuckled, then shook her head.
-"Actually, a few
+"Actually, a

 years ago I was the writing DA on a case in narco.
 Some small fry was